polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 ## Participation Instructions

 ### Start your project

-- **Decide a use-case:** Whether you're looking to built a use-case already mentioned in our [quests](https://github.com/polymerdevs/PIT-Phase-1/issues) or planning to innovate (propose use-case [here](https://github.com/polymerdevs/PIT-Phase-1/issues/16)).
-- **Teams:** In case you are looking for team members to collaborate with, comments your team requirements under in [Team registry](https://github.com/polymerdevs/PIT-Phase-1/issues/17) as per the provided template to connect with potential teammates or to list yourself.
+- **Teams:** In case you are looking for team members to collaborate with, comments your team requirements under in [Teams](https://github.com/polymerdevs/PIT-Phase-1/issues/17) as per the provided template to connect with potential teammates or to list yourself.
+- **Register:** Whether you are an individual or a team, [register](https://forms.gle/eCG4hEN6R21gc9z89) anytime before **19th March**.
+This will help our team to assist you during the course of PIT and unlock exclusive discord channels.

-- **Development Resources:** You are good to start building!
-Jumpstart your project with our comprehensive [developer documentation](https://docs.polymerlabs.org/), especially if you plan to interact with testnet contracts.
+You are good to start building!

+- **Development Resources:** Jumpstart your project with our comprehensive [developer documentation](https://docs.polymerlabs.org/), especially if you plan to interact with testnet contracts.
 These resources are designed to guide you through the initial setup and development stages.
+- **Developer Lounge:** Join our [discord community](https://discord.gg/ndQCuHDS87) to hangout with fellow developers and connect with the team to make sure you are up and running in the PIT.
 - **Community and Support:** For any development-related queries, head over to our [developer forum](https://forum.polymerlabs.org/).
 The Polymer Labs team and the Polymer developer community are there to assist you, ensuring help is always at hand when you need it.

 **Note:** Regular updates and check-ins can enhance your PIT experience.
 Keep an eye on [announcements](https://twitter.com/Polymer_Labs) and utilize the forums for collaboration and support.